faizaanalibaig/Skin-Disorder-Prediction-ML/Project Analysis report, LLD.md

 2. Data Preprocessing:
 - During the univariate analysis, it was observed that none of the features were normally distributed, and several features exhibited positive skewness.
 To handle missing values in the "Age" column, '?' marks were replaced with NaN, and then the mean age was imputed for these missing values.
-- Nine independent features were found to have high correlation with multiple other features, leading to multicollinearity.
+- Nine independent features were found to have a high correlation with multiple other features, leading to multicollinearity.
 These features were dropped to mitigate the issue of multicollinearity.

 3. Feature Engineering:
 - The heatmap analysis revealed several pairs of highly correlated features.